-The management of the University evaluated subsequent events with respect to the financial statements for the year ended July 31, 2014 through November 24, 2014, the date these financial statements were available to be issued and has determined there were no material subsequent events that required recognition or additional disclosure in these financial statements.
+The management of the University evaluated subsequent events with respect to the financial statements for the year ended July 31, 2015 through November 23, 2015, the date these financial statements were available to be issued.
+Except as discussed in Note 5, there were no material subsequent events that required recognition or additional disclosure in these financial statements.